sinvalmendes/meiling/README.md

-# Meiling
+# Mei Ling

 CLI tool to store ideas/notes (you can use Markdown) in a Git repo.

 You need to setup a Git repo (Bitbucket or GitHub) and setup in the config file.

 # Capabilities
-  - 0.0.1 - reads a config file and print out the content
+  - 0.0.1 - reads a config file and print out the content - DONE
-  - 0.0.2 - reads a config file key and print out the value
+  - 0.0.2 - reads a config file key and print out the value - DONE
   - 0.0.3 - reads a config file key for git repo and makes a git clone to local
   - 0.0.4 - reads a config file key for git repo and makes a git pull
   - 0.0.5 - reads a config file key for git repo and makes a git push with local content